Architecture of Mali: Major cities

-Architectural Materiality
+Architectural materiality

-Much of the materials in Mali are derived from its natural surroundings.
+Many of the most significant architectural wonders seen in Mali today were built in the style of Sudano-Sahelian architecture, most importantly the Great Mosque of Djenné.
+This style comprises mudbrick, known as ferey in the region, and adobe plaster in conjunction with wooden support beams, materials derived from Mali's natural surroundings.
+The plaster gives buildings a "smooth, rounded, organic look" before the scaffolding beams are added in.
 Many structures are composed of basic earth materials which innately have effective thermodynamic qualities.
-These material choices allow structures to remain cool throughout the day and hot during the night.
-This is possible because the earth brick will absorb heat throughout the hot period of the day, then later radiate it to the interiors as the brick cools down overnight.
-Then, conversely, the cool brick will radiate into the interiors throughout the day, as the brick bakes in the sun.
-Wooden supports protruding is also a common, defining characteristic of the architecture of Mali.
-It provides scaffolding for annual replastering events of Mali architecture.
-These sticks protruding from the larger planes also enable moisture to be wicked away from these earthen bricks.
+This is best seen in the city of Djenné, where most of the buildings are built using these earthen bricks, which are sun-baked and then covered with mud from nearby rivers.
+These material choices allow structures to remain cool throughout the day and hot during the night, and are a unique way to preserve the structural integrity of buildings.
+This is possible because the brick will absorb heat throughout the hot period of the day, then later radiate it to the interiors as the brick cools down overnight.
+The cool brick will radiate into the building throughout the day, as the brick heats in the sun.
+In the Great Mosque of Djenné, the mudbrick walls are rebuilt annually, or rather given a new coat of mud each year.
+In Mali in particular, a trademark of this architectural style is the appearance of protruding wooden beams, which are initially used as scaffolding for the builders to place the new mudbrick and plaster but are kept in place after the fact.
+It provides scaffolding for annual replastering events of Mali buildings.
+These sticks protruding from the larger planes also enable moisture to be wicked away from the bricks.
+These earthen buildings are constantly altered by natural forces, causing them to acclimate to the surrounding environment.